dplas/document/docs/source/index.rst

 DRM
 ==========================================================
-Integrate with Intertrust's ExpressPlay and Secure Key Manager.
+Depending on the appropriate playback protection use-case, integrate with Intertrust's ExpressPlay and Secure Key Manager or AWS Cloudfront content protection mechanisms.

 ================================
  ExpressPlay Cloud DRM